 2.3.
 Impose speed limits on vehicles in sensitive zones.

 2.5.
-Take measures to reduce the noise emanating from rail operations at the terminal (such as rail lubrication, etc.).
+Take measures to reduce the noise emanating from rail operations at the terminal or the shipyard (such as rail lubrication, etc.).

 2.6.
 If technically possible, limit idling of vehicle, equipment and locomotives.

 2.7.
 Have a documented process (e.g. purchase policy) for selecting less noisy equipment when buying new equipment.